 A no-carb diet is what so many persons have subscribed to all over the world.
-A low-carb or no-carb is very essential for people wanting to lose weight.
+A Ketogenic diet, also known as Low Carb High Fat(LCHF) or no-carb is very essential for people wanting to lose weight.
 Though carbohydrates are for energy, it is the greatest cause of weight gain.

-A ketogenic diet is often prescribed for persons having epilepsy.
+A ketogenic diet is often prescribed for persons having diabetes and epilepsy.
+They are also good for weight loss.
 It is a high fat and low carbohydrate kind of diet.
 A person on a ketogenic diet has to eat much of fats and very little carbohydrates.

 A ketogenic diet should contain the following foods: